This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 2. Discover the Wild Great Wall

-The majority of tourists who visit the Great Wall only visit the sections that have been restored, mainly Badalin and to a lesser extent Mutianyu.
-While these sections are impressive, sharing them with thousands of tourists leads to a somewhat disappointing experience.
+The majority of tourists who visit the Great Wall only visit the sections that have been restored.
+Usually Badalin and Mutianyu.
+While these sections are impressive, sharing them with thousands of tourists can ultimately make it a disappointing thing to do in Beijing.

 Personally, I have visited multiple sections of the Great Wall of China and it keeps on impressing me every time that I go.

 Some sections of the so-called Wild Great Wall (the part that hasn’t been restored) are spectacular, practically deserted and their routes are rather large.
-Because of this, they are ideal for excursions, even for two days camping on the wall.
+Because of this, they are ideal Beijing attractions, even for two days camping on the wall.

-Among all possible routes, one of the most recommendable ones is the 12 km that starts at the rarely visited section of Jinshanling and ends in Simatai, which is more popular, which makes it easy to find transportation back to Beijing.
+Among all possible routes, one of the most recommendable ones is the 12 km that starts at the rarely visited section of Jinshanling and ends in Simatai.
+It’s more popular, making it easy to find transportation back to Beijing.

-If you decide to try out the Wild Great Wall, you should keep in mind that the trip isn’t exactly simple.
+If you decide to try the Wild Great Wall, keep in mind that the trip isn’t exactly simple.
 Some of the climbs are practically vertical and rocks can come loose on your path.
-Because of this, it’s a good idea to hire a guide, considering that as you’re practically going to be alone, if you have an accident, finding help won’t be easy.
+Because of this, it’s a good idea to hire a guide.
+You’re going to be practically alone so if you have an accident, finding help won’t be easy.

 3. Admire the City From the Old Astronomical Observatory

-The old astronomical observatory isn’t on the list of the most famous tourist attractions, but it does offer you something that you can’t find anywhere else.
+The old astronomical observatory isn’t on the list of the most famous tourist attractions, but if you don’t know what to do in Beijing, it does offer something that you can’t find anywhere else.

-The observatory is a small tower surrounded by a park where you will find a series of enormous astronomical observation instruments made of bronze, which mix Western technology (learned from the Jesuits, who arrived in the XVII century) and Chinese art.
+The observatory itself is a small tower in a park.
+There you’ll find a series of enormous astronomical observation instruments made of bronze.
+The instruments are a mixture of Western technology learned from Jesuits in the 17th century and Chinese art.

 Address: 2, Dongbiaobei Hutong, Dongcheng District (北京市东城区, 东裱褙胡同2号) – Near the Jianguomen subway stop on Lines 1 and 2.